RandJSC/vagrant-wp-theme/README.md

 ## Setup

+1. Install Ansible if you don't already have it.
+You'll need it to provision the box. https://github.com/ansible/ansible
 1. Clone and `cd` into this repo
 1. Edit `Vagrantfile` and change `theme-name` to the name of your theme.
 1. Run `vagrant up`.
 Let it download the base box and provision it.